Leaf + MVC

 What is MVC?

 MVC stands for Model-View-Controller.
-It's a pattern that separates your application into three distinct parts:
+It is a pattern that separates your application into three distinct parts:

 - Models: These are the classes that represent your data.
 They are responsible for interacting with your database, and for validating your data.

 - Views: These are the files that are responsible for displaying your data to the user.
 They are usually written in HTML, but can also be written in other templating languages like BareUI or Blade or frameworks like Vue or React

 - Controllers: These are the classes that are responsible for handling the user's request, and for returning the appropriate response.

 If you're new to the MVC pattern, you can take a look at this video by Traversy Media that explains the MVC pattern, how it works and how it works in real-world applications.

 MVC in Leaf